Redocly/redocly-cli/.changeset/strange-starfishes-press.md

 "@redocly/cli": patch
 ---

-Fixed a bug where the plugins in external NPM packages could not be resolved if the CLI package was installed globally.
+Fixed an issue where the plugins in external NPM packages could not be resolved if the CLI package was installed globally.